CameronGu/travel-request-maker/docs/latest/prd.md

 | `ring-warning` | `colors.amber.500 / 40%`    | Incomplete but non-blocking    |
 | `ring-error`   | `colors.rose.500 / 40%`     | Blocks submission / hard error |

+- All design tokens live in `styles/tokens.ts` and are typed for use across Tailwind, runtime TS, and CSS variable theming.
+- The generated CSS variables are defined in `styles/theme.css` for runtime theming.
+- Themes are hot-swappable via `next-themes` (`.theme-claymorphism`, `.dark`, etc.).

 ---

 ## 13  Legacy Code Guidelines